65+ fan engagement lessons traditional sports can learn from esports (updated in 2022)

 It all starts with great content

-The secret to Red Bull’s success in the esports market is their captivating storytelling.
+The secret to Red Bull’s success in the esports market is its captivating storytelling.
 In August 2019 Red Bull’s gaming channel posted an 80 minutes long documentary called Against The Odds.
-The documentary tells the story about the OG’s esports team comeback after losing the Dota 2 tournament the year before.
-Since launch, it has received over 2.4 million views and 53K likes with people in the comments praising Red Bull for their effort to the community.
+The documentary tells the story of the OG’s esports team’s comeback after losing the Dota 2 tournament the year before.
+Since its launch, it has received over 2.4 million views and 53K likes with people in the comments praising Red Bull for their effort to the community.

 Use the power of storytelling to add value for fans

 For the release of Blockbuster movie King Arthur, Warner Bros. integrated itself into the livestream of Dreamhack Tours in France, aligning key themes of the movie with authentic and engaging content formats that resonated with fans.
 Alongside the live stream they also produced video content where they interviewed the “King of the Match”.
 The activation worked because it added value to the esport event and its fans.

 While some esports tournaments like the Fortnite World Cup can go up to 30 million dollars in prizes, it’s not the only incentive to participate.
 League of Legends, Overwatch and other games offer variable rewards to players just for playing the game.
 At the end of every season, players are awarded for their ranking.
 This makes players committed to the game by working towards a goal and contributing to the community.
 It comes as no surprise that some of these players will enjoy watching competitive play as well.